Flow views and infinite interval exchange transformations for recognizable substitutions: Spectral analysis of

 \section{Spectral analysis of $(\seqsp,\shift,\mu)$}

-\subsection{Review: spectral analysis in a general system (see e.g. \cite{Petersen.book, KatokThouvSpectral})}
+\subsection{Review: spectral analysis in a general system (see e.g. \cite{Petersen.book})}

 One way to study the behavior of a dynamical system $(X, T, \nu)$ is through the measurable functions it supports.
 It is particularly convenient to consider $L^2(X, \nu)$ because it is a Hilbert space.
-The function $h \in L^2(X, \nu)$ can be considered to be measuring some feature of each $x \in X$.
-If that feature repeats with some type of structure then $h$ may reveal it.
-A natural question is whether there is repetition under any powers of $T$, which leads to a Fourier analysis approach.
-The {\bf \em spectral coefficient} $\hat{h}(j)$ is defined as the inner product
+The ``dynamical spectrum" is the spectrum of the so-called Koopman operator $U$ on $L^2(X, \nu)$ given by $U(h) = h\circ T$.
+It is natural to ask what happens under powers of the operator, which leads to the Fourier analysis approach we describe here.